Connecting drives

 You can remove a connected drive to disconnect it and revoke AI Hub’s access to its contents.
 You can disable Instabase Drive, the default storage included with your account, to hide it.
 Review the following limitations and consequences before removing or disabling drives:

 • Removing a drive completely disconnects the drive from AI Hub.
 Any processed AI Hub files stored on the drive aren’t deleted, but AI Hub loses the ability to reference those files in the future.
-Processed AI Hub files include Build project files, Converse conversation files, and app run results.
+Processed AI Hub files include automation project files, conversation files, and automation app run results.

 • While you can later add a previously removed drive, doing so doesn’t restore the ability to reference any AI Hub files previously saved to the drive.
 If you want to reference AI Hub files previously saved to the drive, you must re-upload them.